 - Recovery of economic and financial aspects

 Depending on the nature of the disaster, one or more of these functions may be the focus of recovery operations.
 Often a disaster will be of such a scale that all functions need to be addressed to affect recovery.
 During the response phase to a disaster, the Redland City LDMG will consider the impact of the disaster event and may decide to activate the Redland City Local Recovery Group to coordinate recovery activities based on priorities set by the Redland City LDMG.

 Human-social recovery is the coordinated process of supporting disaster-affected individuals, families and communities towards the restoration of emotional, social, economic and physical wellbeing.
 Services typically include the provision of information, payment of financial assistance, and provision of personal and psychosocial support.
-Community Hubs may be established by the Department of Communities, Child Safety and Disability Services, in partnership with the Redland City Local Recovery Group to enable delivery of recovery services by multiple agencies from a single location, a ‘One-Stop-Shop’.
+Community Hubs may be established by the Department of Communities, Housing and Digital Economy, in partnership with the Redland City Local Recovery Group to enable delivery of recovery services by multiple agencies from a single location, a ‘One-Stop-Shop’.
 Primary human-social considerations resulting from a disaster include: